-Obligations of the operator of nuclear installations, legal entities and natural persons vis-à-vis bodies of labour inspection arise from the Act No. 124/2006 Coll.
-I., Act No. 125/2006 Coll.
-I. and the implementing regulations to the given acts.
+Obligations of the operator of nuclear installations, legal entities and natural persons vis-à-vis bodies of labour inspection arise from the Act No. 124/2006 Coll., Act No. 125/2006 Coll. and the implementing regulations to the given acts (listed in Annex VI.).